praveensirvi1212/DevOps_MasterPiece-CI-with-Jenkins/README.md

 # Final outputs of this Project
 ### Jenkins Output :
-Sorry, I forgot to change the stage name while building the job,but don't worry I made changes in the Jenkins file.
+Sorry, I forgot to change the stage name while building the job, but don't worry I made changes in the Jenkins file.

 ![](https://github.com/praveensirvi1212/DevOps_MasterPiece-CI-with-Jenkins/blob/main/images/jenkins.png)